ankitpati/hosts/readme_template.md

 of this file are prepended to the unified hosts file during the update process.

-The `myhosts` file is not tracked by git, so any changes you make won't be overridden when you `git pull` this repo from `origin` in the future.
+The `myhosts` file is tracked by git, so any changes you make will be overridden when you `git pull` this repo from `origin` in the future.

 ### How do I prevent domains from being included?